AMRC-FactoryPlus/amrc-connectivity-stack/docs/driver.md

 This method starts the communication with the Edge Agent.
 It does not return.

-### `connUp`

-    driver.connUp();

-This should be called by the handler to report a successful southbound connection.

 ### `connFailed`

     driver.connFailed();

-This should be called by the handler to report a failure to connect to the southbound device.
-The handler should not attempt to reconnect and should not produce any more data after calling this until the driver has called `connect` again.
-A successful connection but bad credentials should be reported with `connUnauth`.

-### `connUnauth`

-    driver.connUnauth();

-This should be called by the handler to report that it has successfully connected to the southbound device but it cannot authenticate, or is not authorised to do what it needs to do.
-The handler should not attempt to reconnect and should not produce any more data until after the driver has called `connect` again.
+This should be called by the handler to report that the connection to the southbound device has failed.
+The handler should not call this unless it has previously returned `UP` from the `connect` method.
+The handler should not attempt to reconnect or produce any more data until the driver has reconnected.

 ## `Handler` interface